MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 As part of the Testnet release of Walrus the documentation and Move Smart contracts have been updated, and can be found at the [Walrus-docs repository](https://github.com/MystenLabs/walrus-docs) and as a [Walrus Docs Site](https://docs.walrus.site/).

+## New Walrus Sites features

+With the move to Walrus Testnet, Walrus Sites have also been updated!
+The new features in this update greatly increase the flexibility, speed, and security of Walrus Sites.
+Developers can now specify client-side routing rules, and add custom HTTP headers to the Portals' responses for their site, expanding the possibilities for what Walrus Sites can do.

+[Migrate now](../walrus-sites/tutorial-migration.md) to take advantage of these new features!
+The old Walrus Sites, based on Walrus Devnet, will still be available for a short time.
+However, Devnet will be wiped soon, so it is recommended to migrate as soon as possible.